-- > Attend school and be on time to class. - > Follow school rules. - > Behave on the bus and follow the driver's directions. - ➤ Show respect to other students and school staff. - Don't bring drugs, alcoholic beverages, or tobacco products to school. - ➤ Don't bring or have weapons on school property or carry weapons on the way to and from school.
-A weapon is anything that can be used to threaten or intimidate people. - ➤ Don't participate in any gangs or gang-related activity at school.
-A "gang" means a group of three or more people, with a leader, that on an ongoing basis regularly plans and acts together to do illegal things.
+- ➤ Attend school and not be late to classes;1 - ➤ Follow school rules: - ➤ Behave on the bus, including following directions from the driver; - Respect other students and school staff; - Not bring drugs, alcoholic beverages or tobacco products to school; - ➤ Not have weapons on school property or carry weapons on the way to and from school.
+A "weapon" is anything that can be used to threaten or intimidate people; and - ➤ Not participate in any gangs or gang-related activity at school.
+A "gang" means a group of three or more people, with a leader, that regularly plans and acts together to do illegal things.
 Schools often have policies forbidding students from using gang signals, wearing gang symbols or colors, recruiting gang members, or advertising that they are in a gang.